PrefectHQ/prefect/docs/guides/settings.md

 prefect config set PREFECT_API_URL="https://api.prefect.cloud/api/accounts/[ACCOUNT-ID]/workspaces/[WORKSPACE-ID]"
 ```

-If you want to configure a setting to use its default value, use the `prefect config unset` command.
+To configure a setting to use its default value, use `prefect config unset`.

 ```bash
 prefect config unset PREFECT_API_URL
 ```

-### Overriding defaults with environment variables
+### Override defaults with environment variables

-All settings have keys that match the environment variable that can be used to override them.
+All settings have keys that match the environment variable to override them.

-For example, configuring the home directory:
+For example, to configure the home directory:

 <div class="terminal">
 ```bash